1. What is Brassy Hair?

-3. What Should I Do to Get Rid of Brassy Hair?
+3. How do I Get Rid of Brassy Hair?

 You can get rid of any brassiness provided you follow the right techniques.
 Basically, there are 3 steps:

-STEP 1.
-Use A Quality Lightener & Lift the Hair to Level 10.
+STEP ONE: Use a Quality Lightener & Lift the Hair to Level 10

 Hair Color Levels